brent-hoover/simple_cache_server/README.md

-h1. cache server
+#cache server

-A simple, single server cache
+A simple, single server cache.
+Written in Erlang.
+One of the exercises in the Erlang and OTP in action book.

-h2.
-Author(s)
+##Author(

 * Brent Hoover <brent@hoover.net>

-h2.
-Copyright
+##Copyright

 Copyright (c)  2012 Brent Hoover <brent@hoover.net> .
 All rights reserved.